Pendo720/N.J-Matata/index.md

 ![](/gh-images/kmeans_run.PNG)

-The screenshot show the adjustments on the centroid as a result of the run and a correct classification of the validation sample data.
+The screenshot shows the adjustments on the centroid as a result of the run and a correct classification of the validation sample data.